Do your neighbours' borders burgeon with colour, and their containers drip with flowers while yours look brown and crispy?

-Easy plants for kids to grow - they will definitely be impressed with Sunflower ‘Mongolian Giant’ growing up to 14 feet tall!
+Always a favourite with kids - they'll definitely be impressed with Sunflower ‘Mongolian Giant’ growing up to 14 feet tall!
 Just sow the seeds straight into the ground in a sunny, sheltered spot and watch them grow and grow and grow!
 Be sure to provide the stems with supports to grow the tallest sunflowers around.

-Who can resist their delicious fragrance?
+Irresistable fragrance and prettiness!
 And the more you pick, the more flowers they produce!
 The large seeds of sweet peas are easy to handle, but if sowing sounds complicated then buy them as sweet pea plug plants!
-A sunny spot, a supportive fence, and plenty of water is all these climbers need to produce your own 'home grown' cut flowers.
-Just keep an eye out for troublesome slugs and snails - they love the young shoots.
+A sunny spot, a supportive fence, and regular watering is all these climbers need to produce your own 'home grown' cut flowers.
+Just keep an eye out for mice, slugs and snails - they love the young shoots.
 Consider covering with a mini cloche, or even a cut-off plastic bottle.

-Such easy plants to grow.
+Nigella is an incredibly easy plant to grow.
 Simply scatter nigella seed across a patch of bare soil and let it look after itself!
 With jewel-like flowers and delicate ferny leaves, nigella is much tougher than it looks.
 As the flowers fade, this pretty plant will set seed for the following year.
 What could be simpler!

 Aquilegias are easy plants to grow from seeds and will come back year after year.
 Start aquilegias in small pots for transplanting later on.
-Once they are established they will happily set seed so you will never be short of new plants!
+Once they're established they'll self-seed, so you'll always have fresh plants each year.
 They tolerate almost any conditions in sun or semi-shade, and their pretty bonnet-like flowers come in almost every imaginable colour combination.

-Quick growing and colourful!
-Nasturtiums are easy plants for children to grow.
+Quick-growing and colourful, nasturtiums are easy plants for children to grow.
 Sow them in borders as ground cover or let them spill out of containers.
-The large nasturtium seeds can be sown directly into the soil - just wait until after the last frosts.
-Try some of their edible flowers in a salad or as a pretty garnish.
+The large seeds can be sown directly into the soil - just wait until after the last frosts.
+Their peppery leaves and flowers complement and garnish summer salads.

-These easy to grow bedding plants are another great choice for kids.
-Marigold seeds are easy to handle and grow really quickly so you won’t have to wait long for their colourful flowers.
-From tall varieties for the border to small types for beds and containers, there is a marigold to suit every sunny spot in the garden.
+These easy to grow bedding plants are another great choice for young gardeners.
+Marigold seeds are easy to handle, and grow quickly so you'll have a short wait for their colourful flowers.
+From tall varieties for the border to small types for beds and containers, there's a marigold to suit every sunny spot in the garden.

 Easy to grow patio plants when grown from plugs, and best loved for adding colour to hanging baskets and containers.
 Fuchsias come in all colours and shapes, from trailing to upright you could even try the climbing fuchsia ‘Lady Boothby’ for an ambitious display.
-For a really professional look, pinch out the tips of each stem while the plants are still young to encourage lots of bushy growth.
+For a really professional look, pinch out the very tips of each stem while the plants are still young to encourage lots of bushy growth.
 Fuchsia erries are edible, but not always tasty!